 Here, a Bug Bounty platform embeds security processes directly into development, increasing collaboration.
 For example, developers can communicate directly with the researchers who find the bugs – increasing awareness of security and enabling skills transfer between the hunters and the developers.
 Organisations can ultimately create security champions among the development teams.

 A Bug Bounty platform automates multiple vulnerability management processes, increasing speed and agility.
 With pen testing, for example, organisations only receive a static pdf report.
 With a Bug Bounty platform, security and development teams can easily integrate all the data into their chosen bug tracker to manage vulnerabilities at scale and speed.
 There’s no manual ‘copy and pasting’ of content – teams are connected to a single, complete view of the workflow and data.

 A Global leading Bug Bounty Platform

 YesWeHack is a leading global Bug Bounty & VDP Platform.
 More than 400 programs – private and public – are in operation, spanning 30+ countries.
-YesWeHack is also number one among the research community: more than 22,000 ethical hackers rely on the platform, in more than 170 countries.
+YesWeHack is also number one among the research community: tens of thousands ethical hackers rely on the platform, in more than 170 countries.

 To learn how YesWeHack’s Bug Bounty Platform can help your organization deliver agile digital transformation and pivot to growth, book a free consultation with one of our experts.